Your Local Library and eBooks

 The local public library is often a backdrop for cherished childhood memories.
 Many of us spent countless hours in a library during our early years.
 Whether we were looking for a book for a school project or one we might enjoy reading just for the fun of it, we felt comfortable among the seemingly endless rows of bookshelves.

-One of the technical advances that has really changed the library experience has been the emergence of the eBook and eReader.
+One of the technical advances that has really changed the library experience is the emergence of the eBook and eReader.
 With eBooks and eReaders, library patrons can borrow library materials without leaving home.

 Just visit your library’s website, log on to the library’s system with your library card number and pin number, browse the selection of eBooks available, make your selection, download the eBook, and start reading.
 If the process is different for your local library, library staff will be able to fill you in on the details of their system.

 Most libraries have quite impressive collections of eBooks, but that does not mean they have unlimited digital copies available to lend.
-As is the case when taking out a print book from the library, you may have to wait your turn if someone else has already checked out the eBook you would like to borrow.
+As is the case when taking out a print book from the library, you may have to wait your turn if all digital copies have been checked out.

 If you prefer or need to listen to audio books rather than reading, most libraries also offer a selection of downloadable MP3 format books, which can also be downloaded from home and played on most computers and smart phones as well as on many eReaders.